Conqueror933/Arcade/Engine/README.txt

 i need the menu to be able to create a button and set its behaviour
 	- have a base button, handling the drawing, with a templated Update() function in which the menu can stick its functor

+	make in worldobject a worldowner interface class to then pass a pointer to that into the button Update what if i make a public subclass in menu that implements the static Get...() and then inherit from that outside the class